Pinedale School Facebook Page: https://www.facebook.com/pinedaleschool

 The school day begins at 8:00 AM and ends at 2:50 PM.
 Please set a good example by allowing extra time in the morning so that your child will arrive to school on time every day.
 When the 8:00 AM bell rings, students are expected to line up outside at their classroom door with their classmates.
 We want to encourage independence and responsibility as well as the consistency of routine that begins a successful day!

 Students should arrive on school grounds NO EARLIER than 7:35AM.
 They will be allowed to go straight to the playground between 7:35AM and 8:00AM, rather than into the gymnasium (unless the red flags are posted for below-zero wind chills).
-The only students who will be allowed into the building prior to 8AM will be those who are with parents in the office, who are having school breakfast, who have a helper pass, or who are dropping off instruments.
+The only students who will be allowed into the building prior to 8AM will be those who are having school breakfast.

 Students who arrive after the tardy bell rings at 8:05 will need to check in at the office before going through the halls to class.
 Please help us cut down on tardies!
 Excessive tardiness creates a disruption not only for you and your child, but for the office, teachers and other students as well.
 Let’s work together to get all of our kids to school on time and ready to learn!